ktolonen/ultiorganizer/README.md

+# ultiorganizer

 This is the **Ultimate Organizer**, a web application for online score keeping of Ultimate tournaments.
-To find out more, visit project homepage: https://sourceforge.net/apps/trac/ultiorganizer/wiki.
-To read more about Ultimate sport visit www.wfdf.org .
+To find out more, visit project homepage: <https://sourceforge.net/apps/trac/ultiorganizer/wiki>.
+To read more about Ultimate sport visit <http://www.wfdf.org>.

-# What is here?
+## What is here

 The files are organized as follows:

-  * **php files in main directory** Only index.php is called directly.
-All other pages are called vi http://hostname.org/?view=pageXYZ.
+* **PHP files in main directory** Only index.php is called directly.
+All other pages are called using the view parameter e.g. <http://hostname.org/?view=pageXYZ>.
 The pages in the main directory are accessible to all users.
-  * **user** The pages in this directory are accessible to logged in users.
+* **user** Pages in this directory are accessible to logged in users.
 Maintaining user and team info and result reporting.
-  * **admin** The pages in this directory are for administrators (including series and event administrators).
+* **admin** Pages in this directory are for administrators (including series and event administrators).
 * **lib** Contains utilities used by all pages.
 SQL statements should only go in here!
 * **script** JavaScript files
-  * **conf** Contains config.inc.php, which contains mysql user information and passwort and other server configuration.
+* **conf** Contains config.inc.php, which contains MySQL user information, password and other server configuration.
 It should be writable during installation, but later you should restrict access to it as much as possible!
 * **cust** Contains skins for customized Ultiorganizer instances.
 * **locale** Contains translations.
 To update, simply edit the html files.
-To update translations in php pages you need the gettext utilities.
+To update translations in PHP pages you need the gettext utilities.
 The simplest way to add translations is by calling `poedit locales/de_DE.utf8/LC_MESSAGES/messages.po`.
 Then call 'update', add translations and save.
 * **images** Contains icons, flags, and, by default, the image and media upload directory.
 * **mobile** Contains pages for small screens on mobile devices.
 * **scorekeeper** Another take on mobile pages, using jQuery
 * **ext** Contains pages to be embedded in external pages.
 See ?view=ext/index
 * **plugins** Mainly tools for maintenance, export, import.
 Some are rather experimental!
 * **sql** database utilities
 * **restful** ???!!!

-# Installation
+## Installation

-To run Ultiorganizer you need a web server, php 4.4 and a mysql database.
+To run Ultiorganizer you need a web server, PHP 4.4 and a MySQL database.

-To install Ultiorganizer simply copy the files to your web server, call http://yourpage.com/install.php and follow the instructions.
+To install Ultiorganizer simply copy the files to your web server, call <http://yourpage.com/install.php> and follow the instructions.

-# Development
+## Development

 To enable fast start to Ultiorganizer development follow the instructions below to set up a development environment using Docker containers.

 In order to install Docker follow the instructions on <https://docs.docker.com/get-docker/>

-## Create a network
+### Create a network

-Adding a Docker network allows you to refer to the database with the contaniers name instead of using an ip-address in addition to isolating your development environment from your other containers.
-This step is optiona but recommended.
+Adding a Docker network allows you to refer to the database with the containers name instead of using an IP-address in addition to isolating your development environment from your other containers.
+This step is optional but recommended.

 ```sh
 docker network create ultiorganizer-net
 ```

-## Create the DB
+### Create the DB

-MySQL 8 changed the default characterset to `utf8mb4` and the currently used MySQL PHP extension doesn't support it.
+MySQL 8 changed the default character set to `utf8mb4` and the currently used MySQL PHP extension doesn't support it.
 Therefore MySQL 5 is used for development.

 ```sh
 export MYSQL_ROOT_PASSWORD='<root password>'